After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Julia Vargas Jones, Emma Tucker, Josh Campbell, David Williams, Lauren Mascarenhas and Matt Rehbein contributed to this report.
+CNN’s Julia Vargas Jones, Emma Tucker, Josh Campbell, David Williams, Lauren Mascarenhas, Matt Rehbein, Lily Hautau and Chris Boyette contributed to this report.